ashish-102/Meme_generater/README.md

 ## Introduction

 Welcome to the Meme Generator Web App!
-This web application allows users to create custom memes using a collection of pre-existing templates or by uploading their own images.
+This web application allows users to create custom memes by uploading their own images.
 It is built using Django, Python, HTML Canvas, CSS, JavaScript, and SQLite as the database.

 ## Features